 The FISTERA Delphi study was set up to provide the European Commission with information on the evolution of information and communication technologies.
 The study was to gain knowledge about the social implications of this evolution and how the broader context within this evolution takes place.
-The focus was on technological developments, identifying major technological breakthroughs and offering a layered perspective on technologies, functionalities, services and ambients.
 The focus was also on social developments, the set-up of the IST knowledge infrastructure within Europe, issues dealing with the industrial strength, the human resources aspect and the priority setting issue.

 Project FESTOS deals with future security threats posed by emerging technologies and emerging areas of applied research.
 The main goal of the project was to identify and assess these potentially evolving threats and to propose policy guidelines aimed at minimizing the likelihood of their realisation.
 In accordance with the project‘s workplan, the scanning effort focused on selected technologies in five main fields: ICTs, Nanotechnologies, Biotechnology, Robotics, New Materials, and Converging Technologies (i.e. Nano-Bio-Info-Cogno convergence).